 When we hear a sound produced by a musical instrument, we are actually hearing a multiplicity of sounds that form the harmonic series.
-In the seventeenth century, the Frenchman Joseph Sauveur (1653-1716) and the Englishman Thomas Pigot (1657-1686) noticed that the strings vibrate in sections, a phenomenon that explains why one string produces this multiplicity of sounds.
+In the 17th century, the Frenchman Joseph Sauveur (1653-1716) and the Englishman Thomas Pigot (1657-1686) noticed that the strings vibrate in sections, a phenomenon that explains why one string produces this multiplicity of sounds.

 Notes: